ccpu/storybook-addon-playwright/README.md

 ## Typescript

-If your editor does not recognise the `toMatchScreenshots` matchers, add a global.d.ts file to your project with:
+If your editor does not recognise the `toMatchScreenshots` matcher, add a global.d.ts file to your project with:

 ```js
 import 'storybook-addon-playwright';